systeminit/si/app/docs/src/reference/components.md

 ![Setting an attribute](./components/set-property.png)

 1. Navigate to the component detail page.
-2. Filter and / or scroll to the attribute you wish to update
+2. Filter and/or scroll to the attribute you wish to update
 3. Type the value you want to set, hit tab (or enter)

 </TabPanel>